GeoscienceAustralia/Wind_multipliers/docs/run_instructions.rst

         outlined in the accompanying terrain_table.
         The `National Dynamic Land Cover Dataset of Australia Version 2.0 <http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_83868>`_ can be used if a higher resolution dataset is not available.
+        In order to update local wind multiplier dataset, the Land Cover Classification Scheme (LCCS) which is last updated for 2015 by Digital Earth Australia as a single-band GeoTiff with 25m spatial resolution, is collated to be used in 2021.
+This dataset is then overlaid with meshblock-derived dataset (2016) in the preprocessing stage for improving the categories with "Natural surface" types.
     * **Digital elevation model:**
         The DEM dataset is used to calculate topography and shielding parameters.
         The `1 second Shuttle Radar Topography Mission (SRTM) Smoothed Digital Elevation Models (DEM-S) Version 1.0 <http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_72759>`_ is available to use as an input.
+    * **Mesh blocks:**
+        The administrative boundaries based on PSMA Australia or meshblock version 2016 is used for processing urban areas.
+    * **Settlement types:**
+        The settlement types based on 2016 census is sourced from Australian Bureau of Statistic (ABS) involved counting dwellings, place of Enumeration as well as UCL by STRD dwelling structure.
+        This dataset is used for processing urban areas along with Meshblock input dataset in the pre-processing stage.

-Both input datasets can be placed in the `input` folder within Wind_multipliers, however can be placed anywhere that can be accessed by the code.
+All input datasets can be placed in the `input` folder within Wind_multipliers, however can be placed anywhere that can be accessed by the code.
 The path to these datasets is set in the configuration file.
-At present, both datasets need to be in `.img` format, however this will be changed in future code releases.
+Previously, both landcover and DEM  datasets need to be in `.img` format, however this changed with the recent code releases.

 .. note:: The lowest resolution of the input Landcover and DEM datasets will determine the resolution of the calculated wind multipliers.

 Configuration file
 ==================
-Before running all_multipliers.py to produce terrain, shielding and topographic multipliers, the configuration file `multiplier_conf.cfg`, in the code home directory, needs to be configured.
+Before running all_multipliers.py to produce terrain, shielding and topographic multipliers, the configuration file `multiplier_conf.cfg`, in the code home directory, needs to be configured for the preprocessing step.
 The following options need to be set in the configuration file:

+    * **settlement_data** the location of the settlement types dataset to be used
+    * **settlement_cat** the category that defines the attribute in the settlement types for merge
+    * **land_use_data** the location of the meshblock dataset to be used
+    * **land_use_cat** the category that defines the attribute in the meshblock dataset for merge
+    * **crop_mask** the location of the layer for cropping the outcome of preprocessing step including vector and raster layers-set the parameter to None for continental coverage
+    * **input_topo** In order to map to the topographic file and takes the inputValues.dem_data, needs to be set to True.
+    * **topo_crop** Set this option to True for cropping the outcome of preprocessing step to the AOI set in **crop_mask** otherwise, default is False.

+Running `pre_process.py` in pre_processing step will produce merged meshblock with settlment types as both vector and raster (i.e. shapefile and GeoTiff) layers.
+The second part of pre_processing step is to overlay merged meshblock raster layer with LCCCS dataset in order to improve the categories with "Natural surface" types.
+For this step, the areas with "Natural surface" types in LCCS dataset will be identified and their code will be replaced with the corresponding and approperiate code in the merged meshblock dataset using the `LCCS_meshblock_continent.py`.
+The output of this step is an updated LCCS layer that is going to be used as the **terrain_data** for producing multipliers.

     * **root:** the working directory of the task.
     * **upwind_length:** the upwind buffer distance
     * **terrain_data:** the location of the terrain dataset to be used
     * **terrain_table:** the location of the csv table outlining the format of the terrain dataset to be read in
     * **dem_data:** the location of the DEM dataset to be used

+Assuming having the merged shapefile from the preporcess script, There is also one optional step between preprocessing and generating local wind multipliers using `rasterize.py`.
+This step can be used to rasterise merged meshblock from shapefile to GeoTiff on a given topography file.There are two required arguments with `-i` and `-t` flags for shapefile and topography inputs.
+Two other agruments are optional with `-a` and `-c` flags for attribute to rasterise and crop mask respectively.
+At the moment rasterise is based on CAT value set in the preprocess script.
+If `-i` and `-t` are given, it will create the rasterised file (test.tiff) on the extend and resolution of the topography file (same projection).
+By adding the `-c` option, it will generate the same test.tiff but also two other files test_crop.tiff and [your topo filename]_crop.tiff being the cropped version of the files.
+It works with random shapes (not necessary rectangular one).

 terrain_table
 -------------